 The School will maintain adequate insurance necessary for the operation of the School, including, but not limited to, property insurance, general liability insurance, workers' compensation insurance, unemployment compensation insurance, motor vehicle insurance, errors and omissions insurance, and all other insurance intended to cover the Governing Board, School, and its employees.
-The School will maintain fidelity bonds on all School employees.
+The School will maintain fidelity bonds on all School employees who handle or have access to School or public funds.